tw4l/brunnhilde/README.md

 ### Specifying hash type

 Brunnhilde uses the md5 hash algorithm by default.
-Other options are sha1, sha256, or sha512.
+Other options are sha1, sha256, sha512, or none.

 To change the type of hash used, pass '--hash HASH' as an argument to Brunnhilde, replacing HASH with your choice of sha1, sha256, or sha512.

+If the user specifies not to calculate checksums with '--hash none', the resulting CSV outputs and HTML report will not contain information calculated from hash values, namely information about duplicates in the source.

 ### Report completeness